marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 >>> areas = importdata('nameOfTheFile.csv', type = 'csv')
 ```

-The data stored in any variable can be viewed at any time by invoking the name of the variable in the Python shell and pressing the Enter key, as follows:
+The data stored in any variable can be viewed at any time by invoking the name of the variable in the Python shell and pressing the Enter key, as follows (as a random example):

 ```python
 >>> areas